-Authority Roles Policy The Authority may consider pricing and incentive mechanisms to reduce congestions and encourage sustainable transportation options.
+NVTA Roles Authority Roles Policy The Authority may consider pricing and incentive mechanisms to reduce congestions and encourage sustainable transportation options.
 The authority may develop policies that suggest ratios, ranges or other types of comparisons for capping fees for microtransit services, relative to local mass transit fees.
 The Authority may develop policies for ensuring consistent pricing schemas for micromobility services across member jurisdictions.
-Mid Term Aut Advocate Advocate that the Commonwealth coordinate with the region to develop pricing and incentive measures, to optimize the transportation network in a sustainable manner.
-Near Term Shared Roles Stakeholder The Authority would represent the needs and desires of its constituents in developing NVTA policies associated with this goal.
+Aut Advocate Advocate that the Commonwealth coordinate with the region to develop pricing and incentive measures, to optimize the transportation network in a sustainable manner.
+Near Term Shared Roles Stakeholder The Authority would represent the needs and desires of their constituents in developing NVTA policies associated with this goal.
 The Authority members would need to advocate for the implementation of the NVTA polices and/or creation of complimentary policies or initiatives by their local government.
 Staff would be instrumental in researching and drafting the policies associated with this goal.
 The policies associated with this goal would significantly impact the planning responsibilities of staff.
-Immediate səlo Planning Staff should explore the potential impacts of the institution of various pricing mechanisms on other long-range planning goals and scenarios.
+Immediate oles Planning Staff should explore the potential impacts of the institution of various pricing mechanisms on other long-range planning goals and scenarios.
 Staff should monitor actual impacts of the implementation of any policies.
 Staff should consider pricing mechanisms in long-range planning efforts (in terms of project eligibility criteria, the reevaluation of project scoring metrics and scenario planning.)
-Immediate Staff Roles Outreach/ Education Staff should stay abreast of developments in various technologies and use the knowledge to inform the CEO, the Authority and committees like the TTC and RJACC.
+Immediate Staff Roles Outreach/ Education Staff should stay abreast of developments in various technologies and use the knowledge to inform the Executive Director, the Authority and committees like the TTC and RJACC.
 Staff should work closely with the regional joint PIO group to develop consistent messaging and outreach around pricing mechanisms.
 Staff may research pricing mechanisms in other localities, to identify best practices and lessons learned.
-Near Term travel options
+Near Term

+This language suggested for addition, to address the following comment:

+"Could research how pricing has been done in other localities and the pros/cons, lessons learned etc."

+"Great asset to the region if done well" $\,$
-Strategy #5: Develop pricing mechanisms that manage travel demand and provide sustainable

-Pricing mechanisms can control the number of vehicles on the road and in this case, will be specifically created with the goal of mitigating congestion.
-Reducing the number of vehicles, along with the stress and physical proximity of congestion, may reduce crashes68.
-However, speeds may increase as congestion is reduced, which may in turn lead to more severe crashes.
-For this reason, efforts to balance congestion and safety will need to be nuanced.

-Pricing mechanisms can be used to help maximize the potential of public resources, like roads, to serve people, rather than personal devices (vehicles), which may be prohibitively expensive for many.

-Policies intended to cap or otherwise regulate the costs of using transit or micromobility ensure that a range of viable travel options are available to all.
-In fact, AARP lists affordability as one of its top transportation principals for fostering livable communities in its 2019 Policy Book.69

-Maximizing the number of people served, through pricing mechanisms that encourage shared occupancy of vehicles encourages efficiency in the already resource-intensive transportation sector.
-In explaining the benefits of similar congestion pricing schemas already in use in the Commonwealth, the Virginia Department of Transportation asserts that the program "[r]educes fuel consumption and vehicle emissions since vehicles are not idling in traffic."
+Strategy #5: Develop pricing mechanisms that manage travel demand and provide sustainable travel options Application of Core Values Pricing mechanisms can control the number of vehicles on the road and in this case, will be specifically created with Safety the goal of mitigating congestion.
+Reducing the number of vehicles, along with the stress and physical proximity of Potentially congestion, may reduce crashes.
+Applicable Vehicles) Pricing mechanisms can be used to help maximizes the potential of public resources, like roads, to serve people, rather than personal devices, which may be prohibitively expensive for many.
+(This is particularly Automated/ impactful in regards to privately owned AVs, which would Autonomous first enter the public marketplace.
+This means that Vehicles Equity generate ZOV trips.)
+Shared Mobility Devices (SMDs) Policies intended to cap or otherwise regulate the costs of using transit or micromobility ensure that a range of viable Apps travel options are available to all.
+In fact, AARP lists System affordability as one of its top transportation principals for fostering livable communities in its 2019 Policy Book.
+Optimization Limiting ZOV usage Maximizing the number of people Drones served, through pricing mechanisms that encourage shared occupancy of vehicles encourages efficiency in the already resource-intensive transportation sector.
+In explaining the benefits of similar congestion pricing schemas already in use in the Commonwealth, the Virginia Department of Transportation asserts that the program "[r]educes fuel consumption and vehicle emissions since vehicles are not idling in traffic."69